Jeff Younger–Anne Georgulas custody battle

 Beginning in 2018, Texas parents Jeff Younger and Anne Georgulas fought over custody of their twin children, born in 2012.
-The case attracted national attention, as one of their children is an approximately twelve year old transgender girl who started identifying that way and was diagnosed with gender dysphoria at age five.
-Georgulas affirms her identity and allowed her to socially transition, while Younger denies that she is transgender.
+The case attracted national attention, as one of their children has identified as a transgender girl since the age of three, and was formally diagnosed with gender dysphoria at age five.
+Georgulas affirms her daughter's identity and allowed her to socially transition, while Younger denies that she is transgender.

-In 2019, the Dallas County District Court gave both parents shared custody, but later in 2021 granted Georgulas sole custody, with the exception that both parents would need to consent for their daughter to receive gender-affirming treatment such as puberty blockers.
+In 2019, the Dallas County District Court gave both parents shared custody, but later in 2021 granted Georgulas sole custody, with the exception that both parents would need to consent for their daughter to receive gender affirming care such as puberty blockers.

 In 2022, Younger petitioned the Supreme Court of Texas to block Georgulas from moving with the children to California (which had recently passed a "trans sanctuary state" bill), but the court dismissed his petition.
 In 2024, a California judge awarded Georgulas full custody and medical authority over their daughter.

 Younger's social media campaign against Georgulas attracted substantial attention from conservative, parents' rights, and LGBTQ groups.
 In 2021, Younger unsuccessfully ran for the Texas House of Representatives.

 Background

 Jeffery Damon Younger, a resident of Flower Mound, Texas, and Anne Georgulas, a pediatrician from Coppell, Texas, had their marriage annulled in 2016.
 They had fraternal twins, born in 2012, whom they shared joint custody over.

 At age three, one of their children expressed a desire to be a girl.
 She was clinically diagnosed with gender dysphoria at age five, and began presenting as female and using a feminine name.
 Georgulas allowed her to socially transition, paint her nails and wear dresses.
 As of 2018, their daughter presented as a girl at school and in public.

 Georgulas alleged that Younger had engaged in emotional abuse in response to their daughter's gender identity.
 Georgulas's attorney, a fellow mother and family friend, testified that although she wanted to grow her hair long, Younger would shave it short when given the opportunity.

 In August 2018, Georgulas filed for a restraining order against Younger, forbidding him from entering their daughter's school or outing her as transgender to other parents.
-She also filed a lawsuit to alter their custody agreement to require Younger to name and gender their daughter as she identifies, and prevent her from spending time with those who did not.
-Georgulas attempted to enroll her in gender identity counseling at GENECIS—a now-defunct pediatric gender clinic—but they could not accept her as a patient without Younger's approval.
+She also filed a lawsuit to alter their custody agreement to require Younger to use their daughter's chosen name and pronouns, and prevent her from spending time with those who did not.
+Georgulas attempted to enroll her in gender identity counseling at GENECIS—a pediatric transgender clinic in Dallas which shut down in 2023—but they could not accept her as a patient without Younger's approval.